 Enjoy the Views of Old Jerusalem from the Mount of Olives

-Located a short walk away from the old city, the Mount of Olives can be ascended in order to bare witness to magnificent views over Jerusalem, especially of the Temple Mount as the mosque glistens beneath the sun.
+Located a short walk away from the old city, the Mount of Olives can be ascended in order to bear witness to magnificent views over Jerusalem, especially of the Temple Mount as the mosque glistens beneath the sun.

 There are several sites to look out for around the Mount of Olives – most notably the Silwan necropolis, an important Jewish cemetery, the tomb of the virgin mary, and the garden tomb of Jesus.